Understanding computer date, time and time zones

 Table of contents

-With OS-equipped computers, programmers tackled various challenges, including the need to calculate time differences.
-To solve issues that required calculating time differences, computer developers developed a time-calculation system.
+With OS-equipped computers, computer users tackled various challenges, including the need to calculate date and time differences.
+So, OS engineers developed a time-calculation system.

-UNIX, an influential early OS, introduced a solution with 2 assumptions to calculate time differences:
+UNIX (an influential early OS) introduced a solution with 2 assumptions to calculate date and time differences:

-1. Start date: UNIX computers established a fixed starting point called the UNIX epoch at 00:00:00 UTC on January 1, 1970.
+- Start date: UNIX computers established a fixed starting point which is set to January 1 1970, 00:00:00 UTC (i.e., UNIX epoch[3]).
 This acts as the starting date and time for most computers, similar to how “Year 0” is set in the Gregorian calendar we use today.

-2. Time representation: UNIX time is measured as the number of seconds (or smaller units like milliseconds or nanoseconds) elapsed since the UNIX epoch.
-E.g., as I write this sentence within this blog post, the UNIX time is 1723306952, indicating that many seconds have passed since the start of the UNIX epoch.
+- Time representation: UNIX time is measured as the number of seconds (or milliseconds) elapsed since the UNIX epoch.
+E.g., as I write this sentence within this blog post, the UNIX time is 1723306952 seconds, indicating that many seconds have passed since the start of the UNIX epoch.

 [4]Clock (noun): A mechanical or electrical device for measuring time, indicating hours, minutes, and sometimes seconds by hands on a round dial or by displayed figures.